rrosa-aurea-1/java-angular-web-app/README.md

 In this way **your frontend app with the express server side**, is running in the electron container.
 You can read log in its window with **F1 keyword**.

 > The express server is a child spawn localhost process that is in listening in the port declared in the _process.env.PORT_ variable, else it uses the port declared in the **electron-app/electron.app.config.json** file.
+Every variable of .env file overwrites the electron.app.config.json definitions.
 So you can also open the browser on _localhost:8081_ (default port) to inspect page.